 - 3 large egg whites

-- 6 oz. white dark, or milk chocolate, melting rounds work the best
+- 6 oz. melting chocolate white, dark, or milk chocolate, , melting rounds work the best

 Preheat oven to 325 degrees.

 Line a cookie sheet with non-stick parchment paper or a silicone baking mat.